rainyun1202/NBA-RAPM-Calculator/README.md

 ### Database Describe

 - The SQL file includes per possession data from 1997 to 2024.
-- The per-possession data has been extracted from the SQL database and saved as CSV files.
-These CSV files are available in the data folder on GitHub and can be directly used for RAPM calculations.
+- The per-possession data has been extracted from the SQL database and saved as [CSV files](https://1drv.ms/f/s!AjbizXOpCs2kgo5ugIr9jEBowqrfFA?e=5U1cxy), which can be directly used for RAPM calculations.
-- If you need CSV files for other periods, you can use the nba_sql_to_csv.py script to generate them yourself.
+- If you need CSV files for other periods, you can use the `nba_sql_to_csv.py` script to generate them yourself.
-- To calculate the RAPM for a specific season or range of seasons, run the rapm_by_csv.py script with the necessary parameters.
-- Run the script to calculate group APM: groupapm_by_csv.py
+- Run the script to calculate group APM: `groupapm_by_csv.py`

 ## Output